-The G200 range of instruments incorporates the facility to log significant events via the 'Event Log'.
+The G100 instruments incorporate the facility to log significant events via the 'Event Log'.
 This can be used as an aid to monitoring the use of the instrument.
 It can also be used as a diagnostic tool if there is a problem with the instrument.